 In June this year Jo was named as the laureate for the 2020 Cartier Women’s Initiative for South Asia and Oceania, recognition that Jo sees as validation of all the collective efforts of her whole team.

 “Planet Protector Packaging is a place where sustainability meets innovation,” Jo says.
 “From the beginning, I had a big vision as to what our business could achieve if given the resources and my being nominated as the Southeast Asia and Oceania Laureate is key to making this vision materialise.
 It also makes me and the team so proud that we have been recognised globally for our efforts.
-This is something really special; it is definitely the
+This is something really special; it is definitely the highlight of my career.

 “The most valuable lesson I learned through the Cartier process was to ‘think big’,” Jo adds.
 “Having the support of such an expansive network of influential entrepreneurs, impact investors, academics and alumni is uplifting.
 It gives me confidence and a renewed faith that I can realise my vison.
 As a female entrepreneur there are more challenges, but if you believe in what you are trying to achieve and you will have passion and resilience in bucket loads, you can succeed.”